* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Vegetable stir-fry is one of my favorite takeout dishes to replicate.

-It’s super easy and you can use any veggie combination you want – it’s a great way to use those odd bits of veg you have left in your fridge.
+It’s super easy and you can use any veggie combination you want – a great way to use those odd bits of veg you have left in your fridge.

 And since the veggies are stir-fried, they have a perfect crisp-tender texture and fresh color that makes them look oh-so-scrumptious.